fronchetti/phd/REFERENCES.md

 - :star:  Suzuki, Ryo, et al. "Augmented Reality and Robotics: A Survey and Taxonomy for AR-enhanced Human-Robot Interaction and Robotic Interfaces."
 CHI Conference on Human Factors in Computing Systems.
 2022.
 - Ajaykumar, Gopika, and Chien-Ming Huang.
 "User needs and design opportunities in end-user robot programming."
 Companion of the 2020 ACM/IEEE International Conference on Human-Robot Interaction.
 2020.
 - Huang, Chien-Ming.
 "Contextual Programming of Collaborative Robots."
 International Conference on Human-Computer Interaction.
 Springer, Cham, 2020.
+- (Comparison of programming methods) Burghardt, Andrzej, et al. "Programming of industrial robots using virtual reality and digital twins."
+Applied Sciences 10.2 (2020): 486.

 ### :label: B. End-user robot programming in mixed reality:
 - (Leap Motion, VR) Xu, Yang, et al. "A Novel Robot Teaching System Based on Mixed Reality."
 2018 3rd International Conference on Advanced Robotics and Mechatronics (ICARM).
 IEEE, 2018.